- Last Updated: 24 September 2021 24 September 2021

 The specialized language immersion program allows English-proficient students to become bilingual and bi-literate in Spanish.
 Students attending the immersion program receive all classroom instruction in Spanish beginning in kindergarten.
-Through exposure to and practice with the language students gain understanding and develop language proficiency.
-English language arts is introduced beginning in 3rd - 5th grade.
+Through exposure to and practice with the language, students gain understanding and develop language proficiency.
+English language arts are introduced beginning in 3rd - 5th grade.
 Parents of this program agree to read to their child in English for a minimum of 20 minutes a day.
-Students whose first language is not English must demonstrate proficiency in English prior to enrollment at Sonia Sotomayor.
+Students whose first language is not English must demonstrate proficiency in English prior to enrollment at Sonia Sotomayor.>/p>

 The application process occurs the year before students enter kindergarten.